StarManiaKG/The-Story-of-Uncapped-Revengence-Discord-the-3rd/README.md

   - Autoloading Folder Support (yeah so funny story)
   - Discord's Game SDK (need to convert it to C)
   - Dynamic Resolutions (an annoyance to port from srb2 2.2.6 to 2.2.11)
+  - Software Models (an annoyance to port just like Dynamic Resolutions)
+  - Android Support (i can't tell you how hard this will be)
   - ...And Even More Annoyances!

 ## Dependencies